petrvanblokland/TYPE-TRY/TYPE-TRY-OLD.md

 ## Prices

 Because every skirt is a unique piece there is a variety of prices.
 Visit the UNFOLD store in Delft for all the skirts they have in store.
-Or call/email Pepper+Tom for orders and prices on request.
+Or call/email TYPE-TRY for orders and prices on request.

 # Scarves